-The outlook for the Campbell Island species in particular looked very bleak, so a Department of Conservation Recovery Plan was actioned.
+The outlook for the Campbell Island species in particular looked very bleak, so a recovery plan was actioned.
 This plan contains different priorities for each species.

 Thankfully there has been some fantastic progress made with captive breeding programmes during the past few years, and the population has increased to a healthier level.

 The islands that subantartic teal inhabit are nature reserves.
 Auckland Island teal remain on several small islands and islets in the Auckland Island group.

 They occupy a wide range of habitats including, tidal zones, freshwater streams and pools and tussock grassland.
 They nest at the base of sedges, in clumps of fern or beneath logs.

 In 2004 Campbell Island welcomed home one of its original inhabitants the Campbell Island teal.
 The teal, thanks to a successful 20-year recovery programme, are now recolonising their former home of their own accord following three releases of 159 captive breed teal.

 Both species declined as a result of the impacts of introduced mammals.
 These mammals arrived with propel visiting the islands.
 Introduced predators such as cats and rats have eliminated teal from many areas of their former range with the island groups.